Flag and coat of arms of Saint Barthélemy

-The flag of Saint Barthélemy is the French tricolor.
-This is because Saint Barthélemy is a self-governing overseas collectivity of France.
-An unofficial flag of Saint Barthélemy consisting of the island's coat of arms centered on a white field is also used on the island.
+An unofficial flag of Saint Barthélemy consisting of the coat of arms of Saint Barthélemy centered on a white field is used on the island.
+Officially, only the flag of France, of which Saint Barthélemy is a self-governing overseas collectivity, is flown in the territory.

 Coat of arms

 The coat of arms of Saint-Barthélemy is a shield divided into three horizontal stripes (parted per fess), three gold fleurs-de-lis on blue, above a white Maltese cross on red, over three gold crowns on blue, and "Ouanalao" is what the indigenous people called the island.
 On top of the shield is a mural crown.

 The fleurs-de-lis, Maltese Cross, and gold crowns are heraldic reminders of the island's history as a colony ruled by first the Kingdom of France, then the Knights Hospitaller and in turn the Kingdom of Sweden.
 Eventually, the island returned to French rule.

 On a white background, the arms serves as an unofficial flag for Saint Barthélemy.